trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 ## VBScript/JScript (IActiveScript)

+*TODO: Add an image and example of this!*

 If you would like to learn more about how this works, you can read [the related blog post](https://modexp.wordpress.com/2019/07/21/inmem-exec-script/ "Shellcode: In-Memory Execution of JavaScript, VBScript, JScript and XSL") by Odzhan.

 ## XSL (Microsoft.XMLDom)